Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/TN/TN_Contract1_Redacted.md

 the meaning set forth in the Agreement.
-All references to ‘J under this Medicaid Participation Attachment shall mean and refer to Tennessee, Inc.
-_ Compensation Schedule" ("ACS") means the document(s) attached hereto and incorporated herein by feference, and which sets forth ‘he Rate(s) and compensation related terms for the Network(s) in which Provider participates.
-The ACS may include additional Provider obligations and specific [J compensation related terms and requirements.
+All references to ‘J under this Medicaid Participation Attachment shall mean and refer to Tennessee, Inc. crarmone Compensation Schedule" ("ACS") means the document(s) attached hereto and incorporated herein by reference, and which sets forth the ETRE Rate(s) and compensation related terms for the Network(s) in which Provider participates.
+The ACS may include additional Provider obligations and specific | compensation related terms and requirements.
-"Audit" means a review or audit of any and all obligations, requirements, records and information set forth in this Participation Attachment by the entities named herein.
+“Audit" means a review or audit of any and all obligations, requirements, records and information set forth in this Participation Attachment by the entities named herein.
-"Clean Claim" means, unless otherwise required by applicable state Regulatory Requirements, an accurate and timely filed Claim submitted pursuant to this Attachment, that has no defect or impropriety, for which all information necessary to process such Claim and make a benefit determination is included.
+“Clean Claim" means, unless otherwise required by applicable state Regulatory Requirements, an accurate and timely filed Claim submitted pursuant to this Attachment, that has no defect or impropriety, for which all information necessary to process such Claim and make a benefit determination is included.
 This includes but is not limited to, the claim being submitted in a nationally accepted format in compliance with standard coding guidelines, and which does not require adjustment, or alteration by Provider of the services in order to be processed and paid.
-"Cloning of Medical Notes" means documentation is considered cloned when each entry in the medical record for a beneficiary is worded exactly like or similar to the previous entries.
+“Cloning of Medical Notes" means documentation is considered cloned when each entry in the medical record for a beneficiary is worded exactly like or similar to the previous entries.
 Cloned documentation does not meet Medical Necessity requirements for coverage of services rendered due to the lack of specific, individual information.
 All documentation in the medical record must be specific to the patient and her/his situation at the time of the encounter.